Flutterwave: Kenya licensing and Money Laundering Allegations

-The Kenya's Assets Recovery Agency withdraw the allegation of money laundering and fraud against Flutterwave.
-In a court order cited by Bloomberg, the agency absorbed Flutterwave of any infringement.
+In February 2023, the ARA withdrew its case against Flutterwave, and a Kenyan court released $51.9 million that had been frozen.
+The court documents revealed that the agency absolved Flutterwave of any wrongdoing, effectively clearing the company of all allegations.

+In response to the licensing issue, Flutterwave disclosed that it submitted applications for licensing to the CBK as early as 2019, but these were still pending approval.
+Recent developments indicate that the CBK is revising its regulatory framework, which could soon allow Flutterwave and other fintech companies to obtain the necessary licenses to operate in Kenya.

 Harassment

-Flutterwave has been subject to multiple lawsuits and allegations of denying former employees stock rights as well as having a culture of bullying and harassment.
-In a response, the company stated it has taken action against individuals within the company responsible for harassment.
+Flutterwave has been subject to multiple lawsuits and allegations for denying former employees stock rights as well as having a culture of bullying and harassment.
+In response, the company stated it has taken action against individuals within the company responsible for harassment.

 Fraud

 On March 3, 2023, a Twitter user tweeted about a hack at Flutterwave.
-Two days later, on March 5, Flutterwave denied the TechPoint Africa report of a hack, stating that customers did not lose any funds.
+Two days later, on March 5, Flutterwave denied the report of a hack, stating that customers did not lose any funds.
 However, several sources told TechCabal that they lost funds and their accounts were frozen.
-The court documents seen by TechCabal included a petition by Flutterwave's legal counsel to the police, which was dated February 20, 2023.
+The court documents seen by TechCabal included a petition by Flutterwave's legal counsel to the police, dated February 20, 2023.
+On February 8, 2024, TechCabal further published an exclusive report into how Flutterwave has been defrauded up to the tune of $24m through a court order secured to obtain return of such funds from over 6,000 Nigerian bank customers.